RicardoJ990/ESPE2022-WEB-T4-GODS-OF-THE-WEB/README.md

 # ESPE202205-WEB-TI-5450
-ROOTIC'S : Activities for Web Development Class - ESPE 2022
+Gods of the WEB : Activities for Web Development Class - ESPE 2022